StackVista/stackstate-docs/setup/install-stackstate/kubernetes_openshift/uninstall.md

 When the command returns the namespace and all volumes will have been removed.

-To only remove the PVC's and keep the namespace run:
+To only remove the Persistent Volume Claims (PVCs) and keep the namespace run:

 ```
 kubectl delete pvc --all -n stackstate